Maboroshy/midi-scripter/docs/overview.md

 must accept a message as their only argument or have no arguments at all, and are not expected to return anything.

-To subscribe a callable to the messages from an input port or a GUI widget, use the `@input_port.subscribe` decorator.
+To subscribe a callable to messages from an input port or a GUI widget, use the `@input_port.subscribe` decorator.
 A single callable can be subscribed to multiple ports by stacking multiple decorators: